-Sl.No.
-Skill Components incorporated Mode of Implementation 1 Knowledge of the modules on ecological perceptive, preventions, precautions and remedies List the community based program on ecological approach, and social problems approaches.
-Submit an overview on the same as an assignment.
+Sl.N Skill Components incorporated Mode of Implementation 0.
+Knowledge of the modules on List the community based ecological perceptive, preventions, program on ecological precautions and remedies approach, and social problems approaches.
+Submit an overview 1 on the same as an assignment.
 Based on Bronfenbrenner's ecological system.
-2 Knowledge of psychological maladjustments such as, poverty, pollution disadvantaged people and HIV/AIDS, list the remedial program for the same Through the awareness on poverty, pollution.
-Psychological support and Remedial program for disadvantaged and HIV/AIDS infected individuals 3 Familiarity with the counseling techniques for community mental health intervention.
-Through the counseling program for community Modules on awareness on mental health work and its implications 4 List the modules to be used as in the form of the preventive methods like rehabilitation, policy development, and other counseling methods according to the Rogerian concept of psychotherapy.
-Submit an analysis of the usage of the above topics Through the modules on rehabilitation to the needy Rogerian concept of psychotherapy
+Knowledge of psychological Through the awareness on maladjustments such as, poverty, poverty, pollution.
+2 pollution disadvantaged people and Psychological support and HIV/AIDS, list the remedial program Remedial program for for disadvantaged and the same HIV/AIDS infected individuals Familiarity with the counseling Through the counseling program 3 techniques for community mental for community 3 health intervention.
+Modules on awareness on mental health work and its implications List the modules to be used as in the Through the modules form of the preventive methods like on rehabilitation to the rehabilitation, policy development, and needy Rogerian concept of 4 other counseling methods according to psychotherapy the Rogerian concept of psychotherapy.
+Submit an analysis of the usage of the above topics

-- 1. Collins, Gary.
-R (1986) Innovative approaches to counseling: World Publishers. - Corey Gerald (2000) Theory and practice of group Counseling 5th Ed: Australia Brooks/Cole: Thomas/ Iearning. - Forsyth R Donelson (1990) Group Dynamics, Second Ed: Pacific group, California: Brooks/ Cole publishing company. - 4.
-Gerard E (1975) The Skilled helper.
-A model for systematic helping and interpersonal relating. - Jeny.
+1. Collins, Gary.
+R (1986) Innovative approaches to counseling: World Publishers.

+- 2. Corey Gerald (2000) Theory and practice of group Counseling 5th Ed: Australia Brooks/Cole: Thomas/ Iearning. - 3.
+Forsyth R Donelson (1990) Group Dynamics, Second Ed: Pacific group, Califomia: Brooks/ Cole publishing company.

+- 4. Gerard E (1975) The Skilled helper.
+A model for systematic helping and interpersonal relating. - 5.
+Jeny.
 E. Phares (1988) Clinical Psychology: concepts, methods and profession, 3rd Ed, books/ Cole publishing company.
-Pacific Grove, California - Michael.
-D, SPIEGLER, David C, Gurvemout (1996) Contemporary behaviour therapy New York: Brooks/ Cole Publishing company. - Myrdal, Gunnar, Asian Drama 3 vols.
+Pacific Grove, California - 6.
+Michael.
+D, SPIEGLER, David C, Gurvemout (1996) Contemporary behaviour therapy New York: Brooks/ Cole Publishing company. - 7.
+Myrdal, Gunnar, Asian Drama 3 vols.
 Panthom 1968.

 New Delhi: 1986-1987.

-New Delhi: Thousand Oak: London: Sage Publications. - 8.
-New Frontiers in Education: A Journal of the India Association of Christian Higher Education. - Orford Jim (1992) Community Psychology: Theory and practice, John Wiley: New York. - Pandey.
-Janak (2001), Psychology in India Revised, Developments in the Discipline (Volume2): - Prashantham B. J. (1983) Empowerment for Development: Prashantham publications: Vellore. - 12.
+New Delhi: Thousand Oak: London: Sage Publications.

+- 8. New Frontiers in Education: A Journal of the India Association of Christian Higher Education. - 9.
+Orford Jim (1992) Community .Psychology: Theory and practice, John Wiley: New York. - 10.
+Pandey.
+Janak (2001), Psychology in India Revised, Developments in the Discipline (Volume2): - 11.
+Prashantham B. J. (1983) Empowerment for Development: Prashantham publications: Vellore. - 12.
 Rappaprot J and Seuidman E (2000).
 Hand book of Community Psychology.
 Kulwer academics/ Pleneem Publisher: New York. - 13.
 SeldanJ .Korchin (1996) Modem Clinical Psychology Principles of Interventions in Clinic and Community.
 Paper back Books : New York. - 14.
 Seventh Five year plan: YojanaBhavan, New Delhi. - 15.
-Simonton and Simonton, Getting well again. - Wolman.
+Simonton and Simonton, Getting well again. - 16.
+Wolman.
 B. Benjamin (1997): International Encyclopedia of Psychiatry, Psychology, Psychoanalysis and Neurology Volume 4: A esculapuis publishers, Inc.